The Hair with Heart Story

 When it hit me as a teenager?

-I started wearing Freedom wigs (suction-based wigs,) just before my 7th birthday.
+I started wearing Freedom wigs (suction-based wigs) just before my seventh birthday.
 These wigs changed my life.
 Allowing me to live every day and feel somewhat normal again when leaving the house.
 I finally felt like a girl.

-From losing my hair when I was 7, to now having just turned 21 and living daily with a condition that I feel the need I must cover up and hide the real me every day, by putting on that wig, it doesn’t get easier.
-The transition and hardest part of living with alopecia for 15 years, for me personally, is the stomach aching feeling I get every time I meet someone new.
+From losing my hair when I was seven to now having just turned 21 and living daily with a condition that I feel the need to cover up and hide the real me every day by putting on that wig, it doesn’t get easier.
+The transition and hardest part of living with alopecia for 15 years, for me personally, is the stomach-aching feeling I get every time I meet someone new.
 The feeling of having to share what I have, to tell that I’m different, and see how the person on the other end reacts.

 And current times going into the adult years